Welcome to Bougainville

-Bougainville Island is the main Island: green, rugged and little-developed.
-The topography is grandiose, with thick forests, towering volcanoes, tumbling rivers, azure lagoons, plunging waterfalls, giant caves and impenetrable valleys that slither into the mountains.
-More often than not, swirling banks of cloud add a touch of the bizarre.
-For now, visitors can have the Island pretty much to themselves.
-There’s huge potential for small-scale tourism, but still nothing in the way of organised activities; it’s DIY travel.
+Green, rugged and little developed, this large volcanic island has a dramatic setting, with thick forests, towering volcanoes, tumbling rivers, azure lagoons, plunging waterfalls, giant caves and impenetrable valleys that slither into the mountains.
+For now, visitors can have the island pretty much to themselves.
+There’s huge potential for small-scale tourism, but little in the way of organised activities; it’s DIY travel.

 Starting from Kokopau, you’ll head due south and traverse several coastal communities where time seems to have stood still.
 Why not pull over in picturesque Tinputz, a one-hour drive to the south?
 There’s a friendly guesthouse; for guided hikes up to Namatoa Crater Lake get in touch with Osborne.

-A good base, Wakunai is where you can arrange a three-day trek to Mt Balbi (2685m), or follow the Nooma Nooma track that crosses the Island to Torokina, on the west coast (count on a three-day minimum).
+A good base, Wakunai is where you can arrange a three-day trek to Mt Balbi (2685m), or follow the Nooma Nooma track that crosses the island to Torokina, on the west coast (count on a three-day minimum).
 From Mt Balbi, you can see the active Mt Bagana (1730m).
-In Wakunai, your best source of information is Suzie Akoitai.

-Continuing further south, you’ll drive past the infamous Morgan Junction, where you can catch a glimpse of the roadblock that blocks access to the ‘no-go zone’ and Panguna (still off-limits at the time of writing).
-High in the centre of the Island, the dormant mine of Panguna is one of the world’s largest artificial holes.
+Continuing south, you’ll drive past the infamous Morgan Junction, where you can catch a glimpse of the former ‘no-go zone’ and Panguna.
+High in the centre of the island, this dormant mine is one of the world’s largest artificial holes.
 Copper was discovered here in 1964, and Bougainville Copper Limited was the operator of the open-cut mine.
-Copper was discovered at Panguna in 1964.
-There are talks of re-opening the mine once the situation is fully stabilised.
-Stay tuned.
+The Arawa Women’s Centre Lodge can help arrange visits to the mine.